treeverse/lakeFS-samples/03-apache-spark-python-demo/README.md

 Start by ⭐️ starring [lakeFS open source](https://go.lakefs.io/oreilly-course) project.

-This repository includes Jupyter Notebooks and a sample CSV file to demonstrate integration of lakeFS with Apache Spark and Python.
+This repository includes Jupyter Notebooks and a sample CSV file to demonstrate integration of lakeFS with Apache Spark, Python and Delta Lake.
 You can run this demo on your local machine.

 ## Prerequisites
 * Docker installed on your local machine
-* lakeFS installed and running on your local machine or on a server or in the cloud
+* lakeFS installed and running on your local machine or on a server or in the cloud.
+If you don't have lakeFS already running then either use [lakeFS Playground](https://demo.lakefs.io/) which provides lakeFS server on-demand with a single click or refer to [lakeFS Quickstart](https://docs.lakefs.io/quickstart/) doc.

 ## Setup